nemecek-filip/App-ideas/README.md

 - [Universal Links Checker](universal-links-checker.md) - automate universal links validation

 - [Watch Notes](Watch-Notes.md) _[concept image]_ - important notes always on your wrist

+- **Watch Measure** - With iOS 15 and watchOS 8 it should be possible to get distance between your phone and Watch.
+With this app, you would place your phone on a point A, walked over to point B and see the distance on your Watch.

 - [Yoga/fitness](Yoga-fitness.md) - use the new `Vision` APIs in iOS 14 to help people exercise correctly.